 North Carolina Hillel is the foundation for Jewish campus life at all colleges and universities in North Carolina (except Duke University) - the only statewide Hillel in the country.
 Based in Chapel Hill but serving campuses across the state, North Carolina Hillel's staff and student interns work to create vibrant Jewish campus communities and develop our community's future leaders.

 The mission of North Carolina Hillel is to enrich the lives of North Carolina's Jewish undergraduate and graduate students so that they may enrich the Jewish people and the world.
 NC Hillel seeks to provide students with meaningful Jewish experiences and foster within them an enduring connection to Jewish life.
 For more information, visit www.nchillel.org.

-Each summer, the Federation sends volunteers to Beltsy, Moldova, to facilitate Camp Delet, a program designed to help Jews, young and old, to continue to grow Jewishly, both spiritually and ritualistically.
-CLICK HERE to find out more about the partnership between Greensboro and Beltsy.
+Each summer, the Federation sends volunteers to Beltsy, Moldova to facilitate Camp Delet, a program designed to help Jews, young and old, continue to grow spiritually and ritualistically.
+LEARN about the partnership between Greensboro and Beltsy.

 Strengthen your understanding and appreciation of your Jewish identity, while exploring the culture of Israel in a group just for teens.
 Contact us for details about teen grants and scholarships for Israel travel.

 The impact of Jewish camp is immediate—campers return home connected to a community and friends that will last them a lifetime.
 Learn more about traditional and specialty overnight camps that cater to each family’s needs.